adavault/cnhids/README.md

 ./setup_mon.sh -A
 ```

 Once agent is installed you will need to [a]dd on the server (using agent IP address) and then [e]xtract the key and copy to the agent.
-Use this command on both server and agents: <br>
+Use these commands on both server and agents: <br>
 ```
 sudo /var/ossec/bin/manage_agents
 sudo /var/ossec/bin/ossec-control restart